Notice of Pre-AIA or AIA Status

 Prince fails to teach a controllable valve wherein no exchange of fluid occurs between the compensation volume and the first or second cylinder chambers when the valve is closed.
 However, Lincoln discloses prosthetic joint with a hydraulic system for energy storage that includes a first controllable valve (108, valve, fig. 1) configured to open and close the fluid connection (¶ [0064), wherein no exchange of fluid occurs between the compensation volume and the first or second cylinder chamber when the first controllable valve is closed (There is only one line leading into the compensation volume, when the valve is closed no fluid exchange can occur in either direction).
 Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filling date of the claimed invention to have modified the fluid connection of Prince to include a controllable valve as taught by Lincoln in order to allow the energy-harvesting system to have passive impedance control (¶ [0068], Lincoln) and since it is combining prior art element according to known method to yield predictable results, which courts have recognized supports a conclusion of obviousness (see MPEP 2143).
 For clarity the valve of Lincoln is placed between 592 and 556 in fig. 5A of Prince.

-Regarding claim 21, Prince in view of Lincoln fails to teach the energy storage device has multiple additional volumes and multiple third controllable valves configured to open and close the connection of the additional volumes.
-However, Dean further discloses the energy storage device has multiple additional volumes (14, pressure bladders, fig. 3a) and multiple third controllable valves (32, flow control valves, fig. 3a) configured to open and close the connections of the additional volumes to at least one of the first cylinder chamber or the second cylinder chamber (reasonable to try as the entire circuit is connected to the chambers through fluid lines, it would not make sense for the additional volumes and valves to be unattached to the circuit).
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filling date of the claimed invention to have modified the device of Prince and Lincoln to include the energy storage device has multiple additional volumes and multiple third controllable valves configured to open and close the connection of the additional volumes as taught by Dean in order to manage fluid volume and control pressure (¶ [0050], Dean).
+Regarding claim 21, Prince in view of Brun and Lincoln fails to teach the energy storage device has multiple additional volumes and multiple third controllable valves configured to open and close the connection of the additional volumes.
+However, Dean teaches a fluid flow circuit for a leg prosthetic that includes an energy storage device that has multiple additional volumes (14, pressure bladders, fig. 3a) and multiple third controllable valves (32, flow control valves, fig. 3a) configured to open and close the connections of the additional volumes to at least one of the first cylinder chamber or the second cylinder chamber (reasonable to try as the entire circuit is connected to the chambers through fluid lines, it would not make sense for the additional volumes and valves to be unattached to the circuit).
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filling date of the claimed invention to have modified the device of Prince, Brun and Lincoln to include the energy storage device has multiple additional volumes and multiple third controllable valves configured to open and close the connection of the additional volumes as taught by Dean in order to manage fluid volume and control pressure (¶ [0050], Dean).

 Conclusion